gusrodriguez/react-reveal-responsive-carousel/README.md

 - The carousel should provide default arrows if they are not sent as props.

 ### Example
-[This application](https://mockflix.netlify.app/search) shows an example of the implementation of the component.
+[This application](https://mockflix.netlify.app/search) shows a working example of an implementation of the component.